 If needed, the nurse will change your wound dressing.

 During the first few days after surgery, some pain will occur.
-The nursing staff will control the pain by medication.
+The nursing staff will control the pain with medication.
 Please let your nurse know of any pain.
 After the first day, you will begin the switch from pain medications given through the IV line to pills you can take by mouth.
 It is difficult to go home until you can take pain medications by mouth.

 Your physical activity will continue to focus on your safety with mobility and help you toward independence.
 In spite of any mild discomfort, it’s important that you do the deep breathing and physical therapy exercises as instructed.
 Patients who breathe well and work at tightening their muscles often heal faster.

 How to Use Your Neck Brace After Cervical Spine Surgery